-$$y{icrt} = \beta yrsexposed{rt} + X{icrt}\gamma + \delta_c + \theta_t + \epsilon{icrt}$$ (3)
+$$y{isrt} = \beta yrsexposed{rt} + X{isrt}\gamma + \delta_s + \theta_t + \epsilon{isrt}$$ (3)

 where yrsexposed measures the duration of a student's exposure to the scholarship program based on the date of program rollout by region combined with the test date. yrsexposed ranges from zero, for students not exposed to the scholarship in their region, to 6, for students whose region received the scholarship since they attended grade 7.

 In other words, we modify the main difference-in-difference specification (1) to allow the treatment effect to vary according to length of a student's exposure.
 Similarly, replacing the treatment indicator D with yrsexposed in the triple-difference specification (2) estimates whether the effect of program exposure varies between boys and girls.

-We cluster all standard errors by test center, of which there are 32.
+Because all students within a school may be influenced by common unobservable shocks, we cluster all standard errors by school, of which there are 32.